 PJ Curtis is an award-winning Broadcaster, Record Producer, Musicologist, Lecturer and Author.
 He has produced 62 record-albums to date including two-times USA NAIRD Award- winning.
 He has worked on album recording projects with musicians such as Rory Gallagher, Albert Lee, Chip Young and Bob Moore (Elvis sidemen) as well as Bluegrass Grammy Winning stars Jerry Douglas, Bela Fleck and Peter Rowan.
 He has lectured widely on Irish Music, Roots and Americana and related topics in Ireland, the UK and the USA.
 In 2006 he was awarded a Hon.
 M.A.
 (NUI), for his contribution to the Arts and is the winner of three national radio awards for his programmes on RTE Radio 1, Century Radio and Lyric FM.
 In 2009 he worked with Steven Speilberg as music consultant /researcher on his film Warhorse .
 He has also earned two awards for his published writings.
 His novel ‘A Nightingale Falling’ went on general release in Ireland as a Feature Film in 2014, winning an Award at the Newport Film Fest in California.
 He is currently working on a new novel (as yet untitled).
 In 2018/´19 he presented a Roots Music radio show on Coast FM in Nerja, Spain and since 2020 has been a regular contributor to Live on Eire on Talk Radio Europe, also based in Spain.

-This will be added in the coming days.
+Information on guests will be posted in the coming days.
 Hear Live on Eire from 7pm CET (6pm in Ireland) online at http://www.tre.radio or download the TRE App.

 Live on Eire Archive Starts Here